 Physical growth is a cornerstone of the developmental period, as is the development of immunity to novel pathogens, and so we expect that competing investments in immunity and growth are likely to arise during this life stage.
 Nevertheless, the tradeoffs between these investments likely depend on species life history dynamics and physical environments.
 The juvenile period of development, defined as when individuals are no longer dependent on parental care for survival yet not reproductively mature (Pereira & Fairbanks, 2003), is prolonged in primates relative to other mammals of similar body size (Pagel & Harvey, 2003).
 A prominent adaptive explanation of this trend is that slow growth buffers the risk of energy shortfalls in seasonal and unpredictable environments (Janson Van Schaik 2003).
 Blue monkeys (Cercopithecus mitis) demonstrate a particularly prolonged juvenile period even among primates, ranging from 1.5 to 10 years old (unpublished data), and a slow life history overall (Cords & Chowdhury, 2010).
 Given their suggested slow rate of growth, we expect that juvenile blue monkeys are able to withstand and recover from energetic shocks to growth.
 Nevertheless, juvenile blue monkeys do experience energetic shortfalls, as their hypothalamic-pituitary-adrenal (HPA) axis activity is attuned to energy balance such that glucocorticoids increase during low energy states (Thompson et al., 2020).
 As such, slow growth may be an adaptive response to low resource availability in their environment.
 We expect to see limitations to investment in either immunity or growth, depending on which is more highly prioritized.

 In this study, we aim to examine the energetic costs and constraints associated with cellular immunity during juvenile development in blue monkeys.
 Our study had two main aims, to study the: 1) Energetic costs of immune activity; and the 2) Energetic constraints on immune activity.
-If investment in cellular immune activity is highly prioritized at the cost of growth, we expect that higher concentrations of urinary neopterin will correspond with lower c-peptide and smaller changes in lean body mass over time.
+If investment in cellular immune activity is highly prioritized at the cost of growth, we expect that higher concentrations of urinary neopterin will correspond with lower C-peptide and smaller changes in lean body mass over time.
 We further expect the relationship between immune activity and growth to vary at different timescales, such that acute investment in immunity, such as in response to acute infections, will compromise short-term vs. long-term growth in lean muscle.
 Alternatively, if investment in immune activity is energetically constrained, we expect urinary neopterin to increase with energy balance and lean body mass.
 Lastly, in the event of constraints, we aimed to examine whether immunity is limited by low energy balance itself or via the immunosuppressive effects of glucocorticoids.

 Methods